Philip, by Gods grace the fourth disciple whom Jesus Christ called to follow him,

 Like Andrew, I just had to spread the news to somebody else.
 I happened to know a man from Cana whose name was Nathaniel, and I knew he was in the area.
 I went to find him.
 He was sitting under a fig tree not far away.
 I told him, Weve found the man foretold by the prophets!
 It is Jesus son of Joseph, from Nazareth.

 Nazareth? exclaimed the man from Cana.
 Can anything good come from Nazareth?
 I answered, Come and see.
-So he did, and Nathaniel also became Jesuss disciple.
+So he did.
+Jesus saw him coming and said, Now here's an Israelite who isn't afraid to speak his mind!
+Impressed, Nathaniel also became Jesuss disciple.

 A Wedding to Attend